NASA-IMPACT/veda-config/custom-pages/learn/how-to-edit-content-on-learn-page.md

 ### Event Item

 1. Open 'learn-page-content.js' file in the same directory.
-2. Add an item to 'NEWS_ITEMS' by copying already existing items in the array.
+2. Add an item to 'EVENT_ITEMS' by copying already existing items in the array.
 3. Place necessary images in `./media/events` folder.
 (Let's say this image has a file name 'image-name.png')
 4. Edit the field as needed.
 Please follow the pattern like below.
 Note that startDate and endDate should follow 'yyyy-mm-dd' format.
 If it is a oneday event, put the same date for both.